 Pre-Workout Meal – Timing And What To Eat

-- You must consume a meal containing all the macros (carbs, proteins, and fats) 2-3 hours before working out.
+- Meals containing all the macros (carbs, proteins, and fats) should be consumed 1-4 hours before working out.

-- A fruit or yogurt 45-60 minutes before the workout.
+- Snacks consisting of carbohydrates and some protein should be consumed 1-2 hours prior.
+A fruit or yogurt can be consumed 45-60 minutes before a workout.

 - You can drink any of the carb+protein drinks available in the market 30 minutes before the workout.
-However, make sure you talk to your dietitian to find out if this kind of drink is good for your body type.
+However, make sure you talk to your dietitian to find out if this kind of drink is appropriate for your workout.

 Now, let us see what you can actually eat before working out.